life00/advent-of-code.go/2023/day1/readme.md

 - firstly fix overlapping word numbers like (tw(o)ne) by just replacing them with twoone, to prevent further issues
 - use initial raw data and replace words to numbers with RegEx in a for loop
 - use the rest of the code as it was before

+## Error handling

+The program can parse absolutely anything.
+It will try to find numbers on the line and do the regular operations with them.
+If there are no numbers on the line it will set this line to zero.
+I have tested this by running the program on an image as input file.